MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

     This is a permission to issue DAO tokens.
     It is enabled by default.

-    In the future, it will be possible to prohibit the issuance of DAO tokens through proposals and voting.
+    In the future, it will be possible to disable the issuance of DAO tokens through proposal and voting in the **Settings** section.

     !!! warning
-        If you uncheck this box during the initial setup, then the DAO tokens will never be released.
+        If you uncheck this box during the initial setup, then the DAO tokens will never be issued.

 <!-- The first mandatory member is the creator, identified by their username.